 We have excellent links with local agencies and organisations in the criminal justice sector, including Greater Manchester Police, Manchester and Salford Magistrates’ Courts, the Crown Prosecution Service, Salford Youth Offending Services, Greater Manchester Probation Trust, HMP Manchester, HMP Forest Bank, local defence solicitors and barristers, and Victim Support.
-Experienced practitioners from these organizations work with us in the classroom, on placements and field visits for students, and in research projects.
+Experienced practitioners from these organisations work with us in the classroom, on placements and field visits for students, and in research projects.

 Below is a list of Criminal Justice Partners who currently work with us:

 Chris Bridge – Detective Inspector, Greater Manchester Police

 Chris has been a police officer for 23 years.
 He has served on the Bury and Oldham Police Divisions.
 He has mainly been involved in crime operations departments working predominantly in the CID, but also investigating volume crime, drugs offences, and death investigations.
 He has worked for four years on the Major Incident Team, primarily investigating murder and firearms offences across the Greater Manchester area.
 He is a PIP 3 Senior Investigating Officer, a nationally recognised qualification in Homicide investigation.
 He has also worked for the last four years in the Public Protection Department of the Greater Manchester Police, where he has had responsibility for the Serious Sexual Offence Unit and Public Protection Investigation Units.
 In that role, he managed investigations involving domestic abuse, adult and child safeguarding, child sexual exploitation and rape offences.
 For the past four years he has also been the Greater Manchester Police lead for the role of Family Liaison within homicide and major crime investigation.
 He also serves as Chair for the North West Region in terms of Family Liaison, leading on national pieces of work regarding welfare and training in the Family Liaison setting.